hardisj/erinsaudiocorner/content/english/loudspeakers/GR_nx_bravo.md

 This speaker was measured with the reference point at the tweeter.
 Speaker was broken in.
 No grille was used.

+These speakers are designed to be toed out approximately 10-20° per the manufacturer.
+I have provided mostly on-axis response results but have also included 15° horizontal response (noted in the titles where applicable).

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.